opentensor/ocr_subnet/README.md

 *As a reminder, one bittensor epoch is called a tempo and lasts 360 blocks.
 At the end of a tempo the reward allocated to neurons is computed by the Bittensor consensus.*

-Currently the miners are competing to predict the rate of allocation of emissions to neurons in subnet 1 which is encoded within an emission vector that can be accessed by passing the parameter 'emission' to a [metagraph object](https://docs.bittensor.com/python-api/html/autoapi/bittensor/metagraph/index.html).
+Currently the miners are competing to predict the rate of TAO emissions to neurons in subnet 1, which is encoded within an emission vector that can be accessed by passing the parameter 'emission' to a [metagraph object](https://docs.bittensor.com/python-api/html/autoapi/bittensor/metagraph/index.html).
-The scoring is based on [RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation).
+The scoring is based on [RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation) i.e root mean square deviation.
 Specifically the validator computes $1-RMSE(\text{prediction}, \text{realized emission vector})$.

 The protocol between the miner and the validator is the following:
-1. The validator queries the miner
+1. The validator queries the miner.
-2. The miners submit a hash of their prediction for the next tempo as well as their prediction for the current emission vector.
+2. The miner submits a hash of their prediction for the next tempo as well as their prediction for the current emission vector.
 This prediction must correspond to the hash they submitted during the preceding epoch.
-3. The validator checks the hashing condition and computes the RMSE based scoring on the miner's prediction.
+3. The validator checks the hashing condition and scores the miner's prediction using RMSE.
 The validator also stores the submitted hash for the next tempo.

 ## Running a miner or validator

 The miner and validator logic is contained in the appropriate files in `neuron`.
 As a miner you should implement your prediction strategy in the `forward` function.
 For a validator the provided script should be enough.

-First clone this repo `git clone https://github.com/amedeo-gigaver/credible_subnet.git`.
+First clone this repo by running `git clone https://github.com/amedeo-gigaver/credible_subnet.git`.
 Then to run a miner or validator:

 1. Set up a venv: `python -m venv venv` and activate: `source venv/bin/activate`
 2. Install dependencies: `pip install -r requirements.txt`